Sunday through Thursday

 The Division of Materials Research will host a “Meet DMR Program Directors” event on Tuesday and Wednesday at the National Science Foundation Sustainability Information Booth in The Hub.
 Learn more »

 MRSECs support the integration of research and education, and the development of effective education/outreach activities, leveraging participant expertise and interest while addressing local and national needs.
-They seek to increase participation of underrepresented groups in science and engineering at all academic levels.
-The programs promote partnerships with industry and international institutions, and other sectors, such as national laboratories, nonprofit organizations and state and local governments, in order to share knowledge transfer among the participants and strengthen the links between university-based research and education.
+They promote partnerships with industry and international institutions, national laboratories, nonprofit organizations and state and local governments to strengthen their links with university-based research and education.

 Representatives from the network of MRSECs will be at the NSF Sustainability Information Booth Monday through Wednesday to answer your questions about the program and demonstrate various outreach activities.

 This fall, Science in Video accepted submissions of short videos about a wide range of materials science topics that are intended to teach, amaze and amuse a broad audience.
 During the Fall Meeting, SciVid will spotlight the finalists from the fall competition and ask MRS Members to help select the People’s Choice Award.
 Stop by the Public Outreach Center to learn more about the competition and how you can vote.
 All awards will be announced on Wednesday on The Hub Stage, 3:00 pm.

 Additional viewing stations with voting instructions are placed at five locations in the Sheraton Hotel and Hynes Convention Center.
 Learn more about the SciVid Competition.